-Scientists from the Chinese Academy of Sciences have made tremendous achievements in the first quarter of 2025.
+Scientists from the Chinese Academy of Sciences have made tremendous achievements in the second quarter of 2025.

 On March 2, 2022, the Chinese Academy of Sciences released its strategic action plan to support scientific and technological efforts toward China's carbon peak and carbon neutrality goals.